Zaid-Ajaj/Fable.Remoting/documentation/src/request-context.md

     musicStore
 ```
 So far, as you can see, the code doesn't do anything with the `HttpContext` and it is unit-testable.
+Infact, this implementation doesn't care in what type of server it will be hosted in.

-Now we need to actually read the headers from the request and pass them to the factory, we do this by using the `context` handler from Suave that gives us access to the context of the incoming request:
+Now we need to read the headers from the request and pass them to the factory, we do this by using the `context` handler that gives us access to the context of the incoming request, in Suave this `context` combinator is built-in so that you can use it as follows:
 ```fs
 let createWebApp (db: IMusicDb) : WebPart = context <| fun ctx ->
     // Here is where we access the context to extract the headers